 Accredited register membership

-Areas of counselling I deal with
+Other areas of counselling I deal with

-£48 per session.
+£52 per session.
 I try to be as flexible as possible in accommodating your needs and making counselling and therapy accessible and available.

 Sessions are 50 minutes long, usually once a week; sometimes clients may wish to increase frequency to twice a week for periods of time.